xTimundStruppi/Datenbanken/README.md

 ## Tests
 The tests are in the `test` folder.
+To run the tests the you have to run the `app.py`once.
+Also the players LeBron James and Michael Jordan need to be downloaded.
+(To download them, you need to compare them)
 To run the tests you need to run:
 ````
 python -m pytest --cov-config=tests/.coveragerc --cov=. tests/